aclemons/emailrelay/doc/reference.md

 serving up messages with an [IMAP][] server such as [dovecot][].

-Mailboxes are normally sub-directories of the spool directory, but the `--delivery-dir` command-line option can be used to provide a different base directory.
+Mailboxes are normally sub-directories of the spool directory, but the `--delivery-dir` command-line option can be used to provide the `deliver:` filter with a different base directory.

 IP addresses
 ------------